 - Serves as a role model to others through positive and productive client and colleague relationships

 Nomination accepted from:

-Especially ITS managers in support of the recognition of a staff member who exhibits leadership at any level, but any member of ITS may nominate a person who they believe exhibits leadership.
+Especially ITS managers in support of the recognition of a staff member who exhibits leadership at any level, but any member of ITS or Mason may nominate a person who they believe exhibits leadership.